JamesFranc/JamesFranc.github.io/blog/_posts/2017-03-17-Done-a-thing.markdown

   - Google Fonts

   Additional Resources:
-  - Google's PageSpeed insights - seriously a great tool for web development
+  - Google's PageSpeed insights - seriously a great tool
   - A whiteboard

   Also got by with a little help from: